 The Company's store leases typically contain options that permit renewals for additional periods of up to five years each.
 In general, for store leases with an initial term of 10 years or more, the options to extend are not considered reasonably certain at lease commencement.
-For stores leases with an initial term of 5 years, the Company evaluates each lease independently and, only when the Company considers it reasonably certain that it will exercise an option to extend, will the associated payment of that option be included in the measurement of the right-of-use asset and lease liability.
-Renewal options are not included in the lease term for our automobile and equipment leases because they are not considered reasonably certain of being exercised at lease commencement.
-Renewal options were not considered for our corporate headquarter and distribution center lease, which was entered into in 2006 and was for an initial 20-year term.
-At the end of the initial term, the Company will have the opportunity to extend this lease for six additional successive periods of five years.
-The Company elected the lessee non-lease components separation practical expedient, which permits the Company to not separate non-lease components from the lease components to which they relate.
+For stores leases with an initial term of 5 years, the Company evaluates each lease independently and, only when the

+Company considers it reasonably certain that it will exercise an option to extend, will the associated payment of that option be included in the measurement of the right-of-use asset and lease liability.
+Renewal options are not included in the lease term for automobile and equipment leases because they are not considered reasonably certain of being exercised at lease commencement.
+Renewal options were not considered for the Company's corporate headquarter and distribution center lease, which was entered into in 2006 and was for an initial 20-year term.
+At the end of the initial term, the Company will have the opportunity to extend this lease components see components see components to which they relate.
+The Company elected the lease components to which they relate.
 The Company also made an accounting policy election that the recognition requirement of ASU 842 will not be applied to certain, if any, non-store leases, with a term of 12 months or less, recognizing those lease payments on a straight-line basis over the lease term.